Lithuania is Vilnius, the 15th century capital of what was then Europe's largest country.

 Lithuania is the inspiring Hill of Crosses, a unique-in-the-world place where millions of people have been building Christian symbols despite any persecutions.

-Lithuania is the geographic centre of Europe where numerous ethnicities and religions live together for hundreds of years.
+Lithuania is the geographic centre of Europe where the old Lithuanian ethnicity has been joined over the centuries by numerous other communities.
 There are centuries-old religious buidings of more than 10 communities as distinct as Roman Catholicism, Sunni Islam, Judaism and the Russian Old Believer sect.

 Lithuania is a robust economy where the scars left by the Soviet Union may be investigated without ever having to do without modern western amenities.